NickKelly1/iterable/README.md

 ### tap

-Execute a callback for each item in the collection without changing the collection.
+Execute a callback for each value in the collection without changing the collection.

 Useful for logging.